LieuweJ/smelly-mars-rover/typescript/backlog.md

 To Do:
 Readablilty:
-- Use Enum for coordinates
+- rename rover.rs to rover.vehicleState

 Responsibility:
 - Move setting and getting rover position to RoverState